Xi Chao: Yuan Zhen's rebellion

 Huan Wen returned to Jin embarrassed from what he considered his worst defeat.
 The reason he wanted the campaign was so that Yan's demise would allow him to receive the nine bestowments and take the throne.
 His latest defeat prevented this, and now he considered a different approach to becoming emperor.
 Saving face, he blamed Yuan Zhen for failing to secure his supply line.
 This in turn caused Yuan Zhen to rebel in Shouchun in 370.
 Huan defeated the rebellion in 371.
-Afterwards, he asked Chi Chao if this would be enough to clear his defeat at Fangtou, but Chi Chao believe it was not.
+Afterwards, he asked Xi Chao if this would be enough to clear his defeat at Fangtou, but Xi Chao believe it was not.

 Smear campaign against Emperor Fei

-One night, Chi Chao visited Huan Wen's home.
+One night, Xi Chao visited Huan Wen's home.
 He said to Huan Wen that he should act quickly, as Huan was already 59 years old and could die anytime now.
-If Huan Wen could not be emperor, then he should at the very least abdicate the emperor and replace him with someone he could control.
-Chi Chao and Huan Wen developed a scheme.
+If Huan Wen could not be emperor, then he should at the very least force the emperor to abdicate and replace him with someone he could control.
+Xi Chao and Huan Wen developed a scheme.
 They knew about Emperor Fei's controversial sex life, so they came up with a rumour that he was infertile.
-They claim that his wives and concubines were sleeping with his favourite ministers such as Xiang Long (相龍) and Ji Hao (計好), and that his three children were not actually his.
-Huan Wen and Chi Chao spread the rumour among the common people, and no one knew what was right and what was wrong.
+They claimed that his wives and concubines were sleeping with his favourite ministers such as Xiang Long (相龍) and Ji Hao (計好), and that his three children were not actually his.
+Huan Wen and Xi Chao spread the rumour among the common people, and no one knew what was right and what was wrong.

-Huan Wen would enter the capital the next month with an edict he claimed was from Empress Dowager Chu.
-He then abdicated Emperor Fei with Sima Yu, who he had a tight grasp on during his short reign.
-Chi Chao would become Gentleman-Attendants of the Palace Secretariat.
+Huan Wen entered the capital the next month with an edict which he claimed was from Empress Dowager Chu.
+He then forced Emperor Fei to abdicate and replaced him with Sima Yu, whom Huan Wen had a tight grasp upon during his short reign.
+Xi Chao became Gentleman-Attendants of the Palace Secretariat.